 - Only the account owner and users with Full Posting Access are able to add posts to campaigns.
 If you are approving a draft post from a user with Approval Required Access, that you’d like to add to a campaign, you’ll first need to approve the post, and then edit it from the queue and select a campaign.

-- Analyze currently supports Facebook pages, Instagram business accounts, and Twitter profiles.
-Whilst it's possible to create posts for other channel types within a campaign (e.g. LinkedIn or Pinterest), it won't be possible to track the metrics for those within Analyze.
+- Buffer's analytics tools currently support Facebook Pages, Instagram business accounts, Twitter profiles, and LinkedIn Pages.
+While it's possible to create posts for Pinterest within a campaign, it won't be possible to track the metrics for those within your campaign analytics.
 This is also true of Instagram posts that are scheduled as reminders.

 The next step is to create posts for your campaign.
 This can be done from the campaign itself, or by creating posts in your queue as you usually would, and selecting the campaign they should belong to.

 When viewing a campaign, tap the + icon at the top right of your screen (or the blue pencil icon at the bottom right of your screen on Android) to create a new post.
 Alternatively, tap Create Posts if you don't have any scheduled posts within the campaign already.